curtiss18/cvs-capital-website/docs/ENVIRONMENT-SECURITY.md

 - Share credentials through secure channels (encrypted messages, password managers)
 - Never share via email, Slack, or other unsecured methods
 - Use `.env.example` as reference for required variables
+- **NEVER store actual credentials in documentation or committed files**

 ## For CVS Capital Compliance Review

 ### Current Credentials (SECURE - NOT IN REPO):
-- Compliance Password: `CVSCapital2025Review!`
+- Compliance Password: [Stored securely in .env.local only]
-- Auth Token: `cvs-compliance-authenticated-token-2025`
+- Auth Token: [Stored securely in .env.local only]

 ### When Going Public:
 1. Remove from `.env.local`: